-Review of MSPs including Participant's request for review/appeal
+Participant's request for review/appeal of an MSP

 Participants can have their MSP reviewed at any time or appeal the MSP when it is applied or reviewed.
 Participants can request a review by their Provider or contact the Department's National Customer Service Line (NCSL) to discuss the servicing arrangements in the MSP.